 In 1967 the University of Chicago issued a brief document, the "Report on the University's Role in Political and Social Action."
-It was the result of deliberations of a faculty committee chaired by Harry Kalven, Jr, a highly respected professor in the Law School, and an expert on Constitutional law.
+It was the results of deliberations of a faculty committee chaired by Harry Kalven, Jr, a highly respected professor in the Law School, and an expert on constitutional law.
 The report, which has come to be known as the "Kalven Report," is highly unusual in two respects.
 First, for a report from an academic committee, it is extraordinarily concise: 983 words, not counting the signatures.
 Second, it has survived as a key document in higher education for more than a half-century.
 Few academic pronouncements outlive the semester in which they are promulgated.

 What makes the Kalven Report special is that it addresses how a university should deal with political controversies in light of its educational mission.
 The University of Chicago at that time faced several controversies that might together be called student unrest.
-Some students demanded the university divest from companies with ties to South Africa.
+Some students demanded the University divest from companies with ties to the South Africa.
 Some students were engaged in civil rights protests based on racial grievances.
-Some students had booed conservative speakers.
-George Beadle, the president of the university, had declared that the university would comply with the law that required it to provide the government with academic information about students who had registered for the Vietnam War draft.
-According to the University of Chicago's student newspaper The Chicago Maroon, "In response, a group of over 400 students staged a sit-in at the Administration Building to demonstrate their opposition."6 words, the Committee sought a historical perspective though which to assess the current dissension.
+Other students kept the tradition of booing conservative speakers.
+George Beadle, the president of the university, had declared that the university would comply with a law that required it to provide the government with academic information about students who had registered for the Vietnam War draft.
+According to the University of Chicago's student newspaper, The Chicago Maroon, "a group of over 400 students staged a sit-in at the Administration Building to demonstrate their opposition [to the president's decision]."6